OMA Lesbian, Gay, Bisexual, Transgender, Queer, and Allies (LGBTQA) Programming

 Follow us on Twitter: CU_OMA_LGBTQA

-The Brown Bag Lunch Series is an informal lunch held monthly at the Intercultural Resource Center (IRC).
+Q Chat and Chew is an informal dinner and discussion series held monthly at the Intercultural Resource Center (IRC).
 It gives LGBTQA students an opportunity to discuss pressing issues in their lives or just have fun.
-You bring your lunch, we'll provide dessert.
+You bring your dinner, we'll provide dessert.

 Coming Out Discussion Group